 Research & Inventions

-Diallo’s inventions, research journals and articles span various industries from technology, engineering and business management to modern science, wellness, arts and poetry.
-His contributions include a marketing analytics calculator, a Boolean forecasting method, a mobile search communication protocol, a venture deployment model, a management process, a business intelligence platform, a mobile remittance solution for the unbanked, an ergonomic back massager concept and a system that enables mobile users to build wealth through their mobile connections.
-In 2013, he invented a new publishing business model that was successfully deployed in Senegal.
+Diallo’s inventions, research journals, and articles span various industries from technology, engineering and business management to modern science, wellness, arts and poetry.
+His inventions include a marketing analytics calculator, a mobile advertising software, two eSports platforms, a Boolean forecasting method, a venture deployment model called N.I.C.E.
+(Network, IP, Capital, Execution), a mobile remittance and payment solution for the unbanked, an ergonomic back massager concept and a system that enables mobile users to build wealth through their mobile connections.
+In 2013, he conceptualized a new publishing business model that was successfully deployed in Senegal.

 Academics and Leisure

-Diallo is a graduate of Montgomery College and the University of Maryland where he studied a wide range of academic fields including Business, Electrical Engineering, Mathematics, Quantum Physics, Information Management, Project Management, Visual Arts, Literature and Economics.
-He plays tennis, soccer and basket ball and is a former Karate student.
+Diallo is a graduate of Montgomery College and the University of Maryland where he studied Business Administration, Electrical Engineering, Mathematics, Quantum Physics, Information Management, Project Management, Visual Arts, Literature, and Economics.
+He plays tennis, soccer, and basketball and is a former Karate student.